massimopizzol/moutreach/_posts/2017-02-14-reporting-LCA-results-part-II.markdown

 layout: post
 title:  "More on LCA report structure (somehow)"
 tags: [scientific writing, life cycle assessment]
-excerpt: The second part of a previous post on communication issues in LCA.
+excerpt: The second part of a previous post on communication issues in LCA
 ---